zwChan/Clinical-Text-Mining/term_identification.md

     * Store you textual data set in Mysql.
 Make sure there is a unique integer id for every text.

 * execution
     * Import the term list to build a lookup table.
+The format of input should be one term one line: id [tab] term, you can write it in the Excel file, and save it as table separated (*.txt) file.
     ```
     run-import-term /tmp/supp_list.txt
     ```